igor-couto/wordle-clone/README.md

 ### Why this stack?
 I consciously chose to use vanilla HTML, CSS, and JavaScript for the frontend.
 This decision was guided by a preference for simplicity and efficiency.
 In an era where JavaScript frameworks are increasingly ubiquitous, there's a tendency to default to using these tools for even the most straightforward tasks.
 I believe that not every project requires such complexity.
 By sticking to the fundamentals of web development, this project maintains a lean and straightforward codebase, free from unnecessary dependencies and the overhead that comes with heavier frameworks.
 This approach allows for easier understanding, modification, and maintenance of the code, making it a practical choice for a game like Wordle.

+## Benchmarking
+In this project, I'm conducting performance benchmarks to compare two distinct approaches for searching strings within a set of words: Trie Tree vs LINQ Contains Method.
+The motivation behind this comparison is to identify the most efficient method in terms of execution speed and resource usage.

+### Running the Benchmark
+To run these benchmarks, simply execute the `run-benchmark.sh` script in the root of the repository.
+This script will automatically set up the environment and run the benchmarks, making it easy to reproduce the tests.

+### Benchmark Results
+You can find the detailed results of the benchmarking [here](https://github.com/igor-couto/wordle-clone/blob/main/test/benchmark/BenchmarkDotNet.Artifacts/results/WordleClone.Benchmark.FindWordsBenchmarks-report-default.md)

 ## Contributing
 Contributions to the project are welcome!
 To contribute, simply fork the repository and create your feature branch.
 Once you've made your changes, submit them via a pull request for review.